 Further details are available here.

 Situated off the Horsham Road and adjacent to the Littlehampton Academy Rosemead Park is a popular area for children to burn off some energy in the well-equipped play park.
 It is also well-liked by dog walkers which ensure that this Town Council owned park is full of life.
+Please read our Rosemead Park by-laws for the rules to be observed when using the Park.

 The Council’s Amenity Team look after the park and ensure that it is clean and tidy through a regular programme of grounds maintenance.